miyaichi/adstxt-manager/backend/README.md

 ### Development Mode

-This will start the server with hot-reloading:
+This will start the server with hot-reloading using SQLite:

 ```
 npm run dev